vjmanzo/FMT/FMT/_readme/Codesign.md

 4. Right click and **Evaluate** the certificate for **code signing**.
 Troubleshoot if evaluation status is not successful (Do you have the right certificate chain installed?
 Evaluate the intermediate certificates).

 5. From a **terminal** run the command: **security find-identity -v -p codesigning.** If the new **Developer ID Application** identity is not found in the list, troubleshoot your certificates and keychain.
-You'll need to update the [sign.rb](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/sign.rb) file with this identity prior to step 9.
+Take note of your "Entity Name" and "[Team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id)" and you'll need to update the [sign.rb](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/sign.rb) file with this info prior to step 9 and also as part of the notarization process in steps 11 and 12.

 <br><br>